Summary

 Building Connections Through Benefits

-By highlighting benefits, you establish a connection with a reader beyond the transactional.
-This happens because benefits solve their problems, and this is what they are looking for – solutions.
+By highlighting benefits, you establish a connection with a reader that goes beyond the transaction.
+This happens because benefits solve readers’ problems, and this is what they are looking for—solutions.
 This builds a connection, which builds trust.

 Testing and Perfecting Your Headlines